theopapasugar/Variations-of-GIT-quotients-for-complete-intersections-package/README.md

 Contains code for VGIT for complete intersections

 The run file is completeintersections.sage.
-The user inserts the dimension,degree and number of hypersurfaces he wants for the VGIT quotient.
+The user inserts the dimension, degree and number of hypersurfaces he wants for the VGIT quotient.

-The file functions contains general functions for manipulating lists and testing conditions.
+The file functions contains general functions for manipulating lists and testing conditions such as the centroid criterion.

-The file OPS_set.sage contains the function and method to calculate the fundamental set of one-parameter subgroup for given dimension,degree and number of hypersurfaces.
+The file VGIT.sage contains the class Problem that contains the following:

+A function ops_set which calculates the fundamental set of one-parameter subgroup for given dimension,degree and number of hypersurfaces.

-The file Walls.sage calculates the max destabilizing sets for each t individually.
+A function max_sets_t which calculates the max destabilizing sets for each t individually.

-The file Families.sage calculates the max destabilizing sets for all walls/chambers and discards the false walls.
+A function max_semi_dest_sets which calculates the max destabilizing sets for all walls/chambers using max_sets_t and discards the false walls.

-The file Printout.sage contains a method for printing the max destabilizing sets and applies the centroid criterion.
+A function printout which contains a method for printing the max destabilizing sets and applies the centroid criterion.
+In the case of a strictly semistable family it also generates the annihilator and prints it out.